LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/photo-sharing-user-guide.md

 isTutorial: false
 isNew: false
 date: 2019-01-27 09:47:02 +0200
-published: false

 ---
 Photo sharing is available for the following messaging connectors: Google RCS Business Messaging, WhatsApp Business, Apple Business Chat and Twilio SMS (for Twilio, only available in the US and Canada).

-# **Configurations**
+## **Configurations**

 1. To enable the feature for any channel, please contact you LivePerson representative.
-2. To configure In-App (as part of the SDK): [Android ](https://developers.liveperson.com/android-photo-sharing.html#enable-photo-sharing)| [iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-photosharing.html#enable-photo-sharing)
+2. To configure In-App (as part of the SDK): [Android ](https://developers.liveperson.com/android-photo-sharing.html#enable-photo-sharing)& [iOS](https://developers.liveperson.com/consumer-experience-ios-sdk-photosharing.html#enable-photo-sharing)
-3. For messaging connectors: - no additional configuration is required
+3. For messaging connectors: no additional configuration is required
 4. Web:
    * In the window studio, click on the “+” sign inside the window to show the list of menu items.
    * Enable the “Send image” option.